machingclee/machingclee.github.io/static/media/449-test-cases.fcb424d6.md

 - Read our prisma file, execute `npx prisma migrate diff` to produce a `.sql` file;

-- Translate SQLite specific stored procedures into PostgreSQL specific stored procedure (see `convert_to_postgresql`), this step ***can be ignored*** when we have already used PostgreSQL (as the conversion script will `str`-substitute nothing);
+- Translate SQLite specific stored procedures into PostgreSQL specific stored procedures (see `convert_to_postgresql`), this step ***can be ignored*** when we have already used PostgreSQL (as the conversion script will `str`-substitute nothing);
-- Rearrange the order of the table creation to prevent incorrect sequence of resource creation (like an index is created before the table exists).
+- Rearrange the order of the table creations to prevent incorrect sequence to create resources   (like an index is created before the table exists).

 ```bash-1}
 #!/bin/bash